dcs-chalmers/haren/README.md

 # Haren

-Haren is a scheduling framework for stream processing systems.
+Haren is a **scheduling framework for stream processing systems**.
 It executes streaming operators using a group of Processing Threads (PTs) and allows the developer to easily implement and enforce scheduling policies.
 It abstracts the state of streaming components as abritrary *features*, that are used by *user-defined scheduling functions* to define intra- and inter-thread scheduling rules.